Keeping in Touch in Brazil

 Postal services in Brazil

 Receiving packages can present some challenges for expats.
-Brazil has very high import taxes, and packages sent to Brazil from abroad may be subject to fees of multiple times the value of the contents depending on what they are.
+The country has very high import taxes, and packages sent to Brazil from abroad may be subject to fees of multiple times the value of the contents depending on what they are.
 Any package stopped by customs will also take longer to arrive than expected.

 Media and news in Brazil